NLGithubWP/tech-notebook/_posts/practise/2000-01-01-cockroachDB-opt.md

 Must use where.

-Use batch-update loop to update many rows (https://www.cockroachlabs.com/docs/v21.1/bulk-update-data)
+Use a batch-update loop to update many rows (https://www.cockroachlabs.com/docs/v21.1/bulk-update-data)

-Wrap the update with retry (https://www.cockroachlabs.com/docs/v21.1/error-handling-and-troubleshooting#transaction-retry-errors)
+Wrap the update with a retry (https://www.cockroachlabs.com/docs/v21.1/error-handling-and-troubleshooting#transaction-retry-errors)

 ## Follower read